Sickle Cell Anemia

 Newborns with sickle cell disease may be given penicillin .
 It is given twice a day, beginning at age 2 months.
 It is continued until at least 5 years of age.

-It is recommended that children with sickle cell disease who are 2-5 years of age receive pneumococcal vaccine (PCV-7) .
+It is recommended that children with sickle cell disease receive pneumococcal vaccine (PCV-13) series .
 Other routine immunizations should also be given, such as an annual flu shot.

 Blood transfusions can treat and prevent some of the complications.
+The transfusion introduces health red blood cells.
 Transfusion therapy can help prevent recurring strokes in children.

 Bone Marrow Transplant